第3話 First travelling (2)

 "Yes, Sir!"

 They immediately moved to check the money they had bought during the day and the fur they had sold.
-Abu said everything was fine, and Jahir nodded.
+Abu said everything was fine, and Jahir nodded in relief.

 Jahir went to the front of the inn again to check on the situation.
-The bandits fled, but some buildings could be seen burning.
+The bandits fled, but some buildings were burning.
 Men in the town could also be seen rushing to extinguish the burning building.

 "It's okay.
 The enemy has escaped!"